Leuprolide Acetate (Lupron®, Lupron Depot®, Eligard®, Prostap®, Viadur®) - For Men

-Leuprolide acetate is given as an injection under the skin every 4 weeks.
-There is also a long acting formulation (called depot), which is given every 3 or 4 months.
+Leuprolide acetate is given as an injection under the skin, (called subcutaneous or SQ) every 4 weeks.
+There is also a long acting formulation (called depot), which is given every 3, 4 or 6 months.
 Leuprolide acetate can also be administered as an implant (Viadur) that is inserted under the skin in the upper arm and lasts for 12 months.

 Possible Side Effects of Leuprolide Acetate

 There are a number of things you can do to manage the side effects of leuprolide acetate.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 When starting an LHRH agonist, the body initially has a temporary increase in testosterone levels.
 This "flare" can lead to a temporary increase in the tumor size, causing symptoms related to the cancer to worsen.
 Your healthcare team can tell you what to look for in your particular case and the treatment necessary.
 The symptoms typically diminish 3 to 4 weeks after your first injection was given.

 This medication can cause elevated blood sugar levels in patients with and without diabetes.
 Your healthcare team will monitor your blood sugar.
 If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

 Heart Problems, Heart Attack and Stroke